pjungwir/pgcon-2023-talk-exec-phase/slides.md

   - Your Init function sets up a TupleTableSlot to hold the rows you're going to return.
   - Then in your proc node you're asking an Access Method for the tuples from the table or index, and you call `ExecStoreBufferHeapTuple` to put it into your TupleTableSlot.
-    - So that puts a pin in the buffer page (so it doesn't go away), then it stores a pointer to the `HeapTuple` struct.
+    - So that puts a pin in the buffer page, then it stores a pointer to the `HeapTuple` struct.